-- Active trailing (actively moving with limited grazing) is allowed to occur through rested pastures.
-Trailing will be documented on actual use forms for each pasture and labelled as trailing. - The permittee will coordinate with the BLM to ensure required monitoring outlined in the AMP is completed in a timely manner. - Permittee may haul water to portable water troughs in predetermined locations within the pasture to distribute livestock when it is needed to meet management goals and distribute livestock. - Any supplements/salt placed in the Indian Creek Pasture will be on the opposite side of the pasture from the Pike Creek Pasture boundary to reduce livestock pressure on the pasture boundary. - When grazing the Indian Creek Pasture, livestock must be turned into the southern part of the pasture to minimize livestock pressure on the Pike Creek Pasture boundary. - Any livestock authorized in Indian Creek, that cross the pasture boundary into the Pike Creek Pasture and associated riparian area, must be pushed back into Indian Creek Pasture.
+- Any supplements/salt placed in the Indian Creek Pasture will be on the opposite side of the pasture from the Pike Creek Pasture boundary to reduce livestock pressure on the pasture boundary. - When grazing the Indian Creek Pasture, livestock must be turned into the southern part of the pasture to minimize livestock pressure on the Pike Creek Pasture boundary. - Any livestock authorized in Indian Creek, that cross the pasture boundary into the Pike Creek Pasture and associated riparian area, must be pushed back into Indian Creek Pasture.
 If livestock are found within the Pike Creek Pasture a second time, livestock within the Indian Creek Pasture will be required to be fully removed within 7 days of notification.
 Any livestock found in Pike Creek after this would be considered to be in trespass. - When livestock start to congregate in any Lahontan Cutthroat Creek (LCT) streams, and observations and/or monitoring suggest use in the riparian area is moderate, the permittee will be notified that livestock must be removed from the pasture.
 If cattle are not fully removed within 7 days of notice, livestock will be in trespass.
 If livestock continue to use the riparian area, and utilization exceeds 50% in upland areas, the permittee will be required to rest the identified pasture containing the specific LCT stream for an additional year (for a total of two years) before the pasture is grazed again. - BLM will follow all USFWS guidance in any Biological Opinion (BO) or Letter of Concurrence, including reductions in season of use, AUMs, and/or complete removal of livestock.

-2.3.2 Reinstatement of Suspended Use AUMs to Active Use28
+2.3.2 Reinstatement of Suspended Use AUMs to Active Use31

-Under this alternative, the remaining 1,670 AUMs of suspended use would be reinstated onto the grazing authorization as active use (Reinstated Non-WSA AUMs)29.
+Under this alternative, the remaining 1,670 AUMs of suspended use would be reinstated onto the grazing authorization as active use (Reinstated Non-WSA AUMs)32.
 These AUMs have previously been used by the permittee in the Desert #6 pasture as NR AUMs.
-The process for reinstating the suspended AUMs (referred to as Reinstated Non-WSA AUMs) is intended to ensure there is no increase in livestock grazing within the WSAs, is outlined below.
+The process for reinstating the suspended AUMs (referred to as Reinstated Non-WSA AUMs) is intended to ensure there is no increase in livestock grazing within the WSAs as outlined below.